jaryaman/Cookie_crumbler/README.md

 # Cookie crumbler

-Removes cookies from a particular website.
+Removes all cookies from a website whose name is similar to the target.
+Has been written for Firefox in Ubuntu (tested on 14.04 LTS).

 ## Installation

-Requires wmctrl.
+Requires `wmctrl` to safely close firefox before clearing cookies.
 To install:

 ```
 sudo apt-get install wmctrl